aiyman14/real-estate-deal-pipeline/README.md

 ## IF SOMETHING GOES WRONG

+### "No such file or directory: requirements.txt"
+You're not in the right folder.
+Do this:
+1. Find your folder in File Explorer
+2. Click in the address bar to see the full path
+3. Copy that path
+4. In Command Prompt, type `cd ` (with a space after cd)
+5. Right-click to paste your path
+6. Press Enter
+7. Type `dir` and press Enter to verify you see the files
+8. Now run `pip install -r requirements.txt`

 ### "python is not recognized"
 You need to reinstall Python.
 Make sure to check "Add Python to PATH" during installation.